epfl-herus/demod/docs/source/overview/electricdemand_overview.rst

 It also takes into account any lights that are left on during the day and the diversity of households.
-In order to better fit demod to the German case, two main modifications are made to Richardson et al. model.
+In order to better fit demod to the German case, two main modifications are made to the model of Richardson et al.

 - The number of lights in a housheold is initialized following the approach of [Frondel2019]_.
 Here, the number of installed buls